 Blood immunogenicity samples will be collected from participants experiencing UTIs (participants in the immunogenicity subset only) and IEDs (all participants), ideally before any investigational vaccine is given.
 If not possible, the samples are to be collected as soon as possible and no later than 48h after UTI/IED diagnosis.

 Both men and women who experience urinary tract infection (UTI) may be eligible to participate in the E.mbrace Study if they:

 - Are 60 years of age or older

 - Have had at least 1 UTI in the past 2 years

-- Feel comfortable, or have a caregiver who is comfortable, using an application on a smartphone
+- Feel comfortable, or have a caregiver who is comfortable using a web-based program on a computer or tablet, or an application on a smartphone

 The investigational vaccine (ExPEC9V or placebo) will be administered in a single injection after randomization.
 Participants will be randomly assigned to receive either the investigational vaccine or the placebo at a 1:1 ratio.